 The initial net asset value of the unit is 100 euros.

-Minimum initial subscription amount: 1 unit

-Subscriptions and redemptions may be made in ten-thousandths of units.
+Minimum number of units of the first subscription: 1 unit Subscriptions and redemptions may be made in ten thousandths of units.

 Existence of a gate (redemption cap mechanism)

 The subfund has a gate mechanism.
 At the time of centralisation, if redemption requests (net of subscriptions) received simultaneously from one or more unitholders represent more than 5% of net assets, the management company may decide to stagger the redemption movements (gate) after assessing the relevance, in particular in view of the impact on liquidity management, in order to guarantee balanced management of the fund and therefore equal treatment of unitholders.